greggman/virtual-webgl/README.md

 Virtualizes a single WebGL context into multiple contexts

-[A demo of some WebGL apps running with only 1 shared WebGL context](https://greggman.github.io/virtual-webgl/example/example.html) and using `alpha: false`, `premultipledAlpha: false`, `preserveDrawingBuffer: true` and some other things.
+[A demo of some WebGL apps running with only 1 shared WebGL context](https://greggman.github.io/virtual-webgl/example/example.html) and using `alpha: false`, `premultipliedAlpha: false`, `preserveDrawingBuffer: true` and some other things.
+[A similar demo for WebGL2](https://greggman.github.io/virtual-webgl/example/example2.html).

 [A demo of creating and disposing of webgl contexts](https://greggman.github.io/virtual-webgl/example/dispose.html).
 WebGL implementations often delete the oldest context when too many are created.
 Using virtual-webgl you can